allen-cell-animated/medyan/README.md

 	James Komianos       jkomianos@gmail.com
 	Konstantin Popov     kpopov@email.unc.edu

+Active developers of the code are the following:
+ 	*Name*		     		*Email*
+	Aravind Chandrasekaran      achansek@umd.edu
+	Haoran Ni       	    haoranni@umd.edu
+	Qin Ni			    qni@umd.edu
+	Carlos Floyd		    csfloyd@umd.edu

 All general correspondence about the code and its applications should be directed to Garegin Papoian.
-All developer and more specific code, installation, and usage correspondence should be directed to James Komianos.
+All developer and more specific code, installation, and usage correspondence should be directed to Active developers.

-This MEDYAN distribution (v3.0) has the following files and directories:
+This MEDYAN distribution (v3.2) has the following files and directories:

 	*File/Dir*				   *Description*
 	README.md				Current file